SouthGreenPlatform/training_reproducible_research/docs/pages/containers/containers-1-introduction.md

 in this course, but the focus will be be on the former (since that is the most widely used and runs on all three operating systems).

-This tutorial depends on files from the course GitHub repo.
-Take a look at the [setup](pre-course-setup) for instructions on how to install Docker if you haven't done so already, then open up a terminal and go to `workshop-reproducible-research/tutorials/containers`.

 !!! warning
     Docker images tend to take up quite a lot of space.
 In order to do all the exercises in this tutorial you need to have ~10 GB available.